 Another line of sewn originals are designer fabric, hobo purses.
 These purses are exclusively designed by Corinna Ciera, made from sturdy yet soft upholstery / decorator fabric, and have several interior pockets to help you organize your personal belongings.
 They are lightweight and perfect for those who do not like a heavy purse or those who have arthritis, in which carrying heavy loads is prohibitive.

 These purses and others can be found at www.corinnaciera.etsy.com.
 This is a new venue for Corinna Ciera, and this is where the new designer hobo purses will be found.
 More one-of-a-kind purses will be added as soon as each one can be quality handcrafted.
-Do continue to visit Corinna Ciera on Artfire.com also for other handmade paper and fabric creations.

 Monday, January 9, 2012